MicrosoftDocs/power-automate-docs/articles/sap-integration/solutions.md

 :::image type="content" source="media/prebuilt-solution/play-app-2.png" alt-text="Power App display of the Play button that opens up the application to the user experience.":::

 Now, you should see the user's view.
-If the initial set up is complete, you are ready to test out the communication between your SAP system and the Power Platform.
+If the initial setup is complete, you are ready to test out the communication between your SAP system and the Power Platform.
 :::image type="content" source="media/prebuilt-solution/order-to-cash.png" alt-text="Power App Order to Cash screen.":::

 ## Next steps